A Summer Guest in October

 Apart from India, I have another candidate second homeland: Iceland.
 When I travel there I sometimes try to imagine that I’m on Mars, in the early stages of terraforming.
 It takes little effort: mosses, grasses and succulents do well; shrubs and trees have more trouble to win a place in the new world.
 Man tries to survive and succeeds to a certain extent but in the end nature is the boss.

-Nothing is fitting better to that than the music of Sigur Rós, a bunch of stubborn Icelanders who sing in their own language, make long, dreamy and symphonic tracks and still have become world famous with it.
+Nothing is fitting better to that than the music of Sigur Rós.
+They’re a bunch of stubborn Icelanders who sing in their own language, make long, dreamy and symphonic tracks and still have become world famous with it.
 Heima was, in 2007, my first real introduction to the music of the band.
-It is a beautiful movie, telling the story of a tour around the island, along a variety of unique venues, from a local pub in which small children crawl across the stage to a square in Reykjavik where half the Icelandic population seems to be present.
+It is a beautiful movie, telling the story of a tour around the island, along a variety of unique venues.
+From a local pub in which small children crawl across the stage to a square in Reykjavik where half the Icelandic population seems to be present.

 John F. Kennedy / The Moon Speech